 Applicants should do the following:

-- Arrange to have three letters of recommendations sent (part of the online application)
+- Arrange to have three letters of recommendation sent (part of the online application).
+The letters should be provided by faculty who are familiar with your academic and/or research skills.

 - Ms. Linda Chevalier